 6. Niavaran Palace

 Niavaran Palace, located in the Shemiran district, was completed in 1968 under the last shah of Iran, Mohammad Reza Pahlavi.
-This palatial complex served as the royal family’s residence before the 1979 Iranian revolution.
+This palatial complex was the royal family’s residence before the 1979 Iranian revolution.

 7. The Grand Bazaar of Tehran